-“Think like a user,” said my boss when I first joined the company.
+“Think like a user.”
+My boss handed me a piece of advice when I first joined the company.

-We were working on a landing page strategy.
-He asked me a question “Do you think your grandmother can easily navigate through this page and take the action as we expect?”.
+We were working on a landing page of a website.
+(Landing page is the very first page displayed when we enter a website).
+He asked me, “Do you think your grandmother can easily navigate through this page and take the expected action?”

-Wait a minute.
-Why would I build this page for my grandmother?
-Although we had our persona’s in front, we were aware of our so-called targeted market why was I asked this question?
+It should come as no surprise that, we weren’t building the page for my grandmother.
+Although we were aware of our so-called targeted market, why was I asked this question?

-OK, here is the catch.
-He was helping me to understand “simplicity is the key” When he asked me “whether your grandma can use it”, he meant are you making the page easy, simple!
-(I have seen my 2-year-old son is smart enough to navigate YouTube to watch his favourite – the Jungle Book cartoon show on an iPad.
-You know why we are talking about granny )
+My boss was trying to drive home the point that ‘simplicity is the key.’
+When he asked me “whether your grandma can use it?”, he meant, “are you making the page easy and simple?”
+(I have seen my 2-year-old son effortlessly navigating YouTube to watch his favorite show – the Jungle Book on an iPad.
+You know why we are talking about grannies, right?)

-- Finding pain points: Necessity is the mother of invention.
-When you say necessity, you might have observed certain difficulties to manage a situation, process, product etc. What are those?!
-Now review, talk to the users, find them, prioritise.
+- Finding pain points: You might have observed certain difficulties to manage a situation, process, product etc. What are those?
+List them out.
+Now you need to review, talk to the users, find them, and prioritize.
 Have a small workshop gathering the user group to brainstorm.

-- Focus on what is important and what is it that you want to achieve e.g: I need my user to click on the following Call to Action Button (CTA) – Download.
-Check if the button is placed in the right place, is it readable, does the size of the button is noticeable etc.
+- Identify essential tasks: For instance, I need my user to click on the Call to Action Button (CTA) – Download.
+Check if the button is placed in the right place, is it readable, is the size of the button sufficient? etc.

-- Minimise: As much as possible minimise the steps a user has to take. e.g.: You could provide the download button upfront on the web-page instead of hiding them deep inside.
-Enabling intuitive design principles to avoid users to take additional steps to complete the journey.
+- Minimize: As much as possible minimize the steps a user has to take.
+For instance, you could provide the download button upfront on the web-page instead of hiding them deep inside.
+Enable intuitive design principles to avoid users take additional steps to complete the journey.

-- Review it on regular basis: You know what?
-You may not get it right at the first time no matter how much you organise the above well in advance.
+- Continuous Improvement: You may not get it right at the first time no matter how much you organize the above well in advance.
 That is fine.
 Continuous improvement should be part of the process.
-After all, change is the only permanent thing 🙂
+After all, change is constant. 🙂